exonum/exonum-doc/src/advanced/consensus/consensus.md

 ### Messages

-The consensus algorithm makes use several types of messages.
+The consensus algorithm makes use of several types of messages.
 All messages are authenticated with the help of public-key digital signatures, so that the sender of the message is unambiguously known and cannot be forged.
 Furthermore, the use of digital signatures (instead of, say, [HMACs][wiki:hmac])